inivekin/abosa/abosa.typ

-I break my bonds to break the bind, unmake the tether markedly, as staking I'm fine left behind is verge on tacky parody.
+I break my bonds to break the bind, unmake the tether markedly, as staking I'm fine left behind would verge on tacky parody.
-Snap turn habit stresses granite popping bubbles by my marrow yan tan tether mether and pit and sting's displaced a bloody flow.
+Snap turn habit stresses granite popping bubbles by my marrow, narrowly, it's as I plan it, stinging knee warmed by a dark flow.
 Remit of lit inner diodes,
-I amputate to see well-built,
-as with minerals of geodes,
-when tunnel mouth, with simple tilt, hits spill to glisten and lessen the fussing over what's been spilt, agony is not the lesson, it's space wherelies what's then rebuilt.
+my amputation seems well-built, as with minerals of geodes, when tunnel mouth, with simple tilt, hits spill to glisten and lessen the fussing over what's been spilt, agony is not the lesson, it's space wherelies what's then rebuilt.
+The petrifying staunches wound and launches sliver to the brain, to stay and listen where attuned, discussing what we both could gain.
 Upset stomach bacteria,
 autonomous cell constructions,
 and cochlea hysteria,
 restructuring for new functions.
-The petrifying staunched the wound and launches sliver to the brain, to stay and listen where attuned, discussing what we both could gain.
 With shrunken grip on need to rest, my excavated self can host, like sunken ship can house a nest,